 In March 2016 Living Water signed an agreement with the Queen Elizabeth II National Trust (QEII) to formalise a collaborative partnership aimed at helping farmers and landowners legally protect areas of natural and cultural heritage.
-Through this agreement we contribute funding towards covenanting costs and QEII to help identify and secure priority land areas for protection.
-This partnership is at the heart of what Living Water is about – making connections and working to accelerate environmental sustainability actions on farm.
+With almost 70% of New Zealand in private land ownership, protecting biodiversity and heritage on private land is critical to reversing the decline of indigenous biodiversity.
+One way to do this is by placing a QEII Covenant on areas of significant native biodiversity.
+Through this agreement Living Water contributed funding towards covenanting costs and helped identify and secure priority land areas for protection.

-- As work progresses at sites over the remaining years of the Living Water partnership, a range of mechanisms for legal protection may become more of a focus as land owners looks for suitable options to legally protect areas that don’t meet the current criteria under QEII.
+Identifying suitable sites that meet QEII criteria was more challenging than anticipated.
+There was also less landowner interest than expected, though the costs associated with covenanting and ongoing maintenance (such as fencing and pest control) may dissuade some landowners from covenanting.
+As work progresses at sites over the remaining years of the Living Water partnership, a range of mechanisms for legal protection may become more of a focus as landowners look for suitable options to legally protect areas that don’t meet the current criteria under QEII.

 Completed in 2016